DBA1337TECH/OblivionEdge/README.md

 > Note: The CVE references and citations are based on the latest publicly available data as of **May 15, 2025**.

+# Packet Capture Features and a Forensic Use Case

+## Manual Testing and Forensic Operation Guide
+### Loading the Kernel Modules

+To begin monitoring, manually load the two kernel modules responsible for exporting TCP and UDP packets into user space.
+These modules register character devices and stream full Ethernet frames, including Layer 2 through Layer 4 data:

+    insmod /lib/modules/read_suspect_packets.ko
+    insmod /lib/modules/read_suspect_udp_packets.ko

+Once inserted, the system exposes /dev/suspect_kmod for TCP packets and /dev/suspect_udp_kmod for UDP packets.
+Both modules operate passively: they copy traffic without altering or dropping it, and they only activate when explicitly loaded by an administrator.
+This ensures the forensic engine is opt‑in and never affects routing, firewall operations, or normal dataplane behavior.

+### Running the User‑Space Monitoring Engine

+After the kernel modules are loaded, start the monitoring program in the background:

+    /usr/bin/oblivion_suspect_monitoring &

+This program creates a timestamped directory under output/ and begins collecting rolling PCAP streams, flow‑specific PCAP files, and pattern‑matched event bundles.
+TCP and UDP monitoring run in separate threads, each consuming from its respective device file using a synchronized, blocking read.

+## Overview of How main.rs Works in Oblivion_suspect_monitoring

+**suspect does not mean an individual but to find suspect incoming packets.**

+The user‑space engine is responsible for everything beyond raw packet capture.
+It handles parsing, flow reconstruction, pattern detection, and forensic artifact generation.
+Its operation proceeds in several stages.

+Once the program opens the device files, it enters an infinite loop that reads frames from the kernel modules.
+Each frame begins with a four‑byte length header, followed by the full Ethernet frame captured by the kernel hook.
+The parser processes the frame from Layer 2 upward, extracting source and destination MAC addresses, EtherType, IPv4 headers, protocol fields, and TCP or UDP ports.
+This layered interpretation allows the tool to group packets by both MAC- and IP-level flow identifiers.

+Every packet is wrapped into a ParsedPacket structure, which contains the original frame plus decoded metadata.
+The parser attempts to determine the Layer 4 offsets and ports when applicable.

+For TCP flows, the engine performs sequence-aware reassembly.
+Each unique TCP flow maintains its own reassembly state, including expected sequence numbers and out‑of‑order buffers.
+When enough packets accumulate, or when sequencing allows it, the reassembled data is appended to the flow.
+TCP flows are periodically flushed to disk as separate PCAP files that can be inspected with Wireshark or used by automated forensics tools.

+UDP flows are simpler and tracked based on recency.
+When a flow accumulates a threshold number of packets or becomes inactive, the packets are written to a per‑flow PCAP file.

+Pattern detection operates across the full packet byte stream.
+The program scans each received frame for known signatures, such as IKEv2 handshake markers or indicators of file upload mechanisms.
+When a match is found, the system creates an event directory containing a PCAP of the matching packet, metadata describing the match, and an encrypted and compressed bundle for long‑term storage or offline analysis.

+Throughout operation, the program also writes a continuous rolling PCAP file containing all packets for the protocol being monitored.
+This ensures that even unclassified or non‑flow traffic is preserved for auditing purposes.

+## Forensic and Operational Use Cases

+This monitoring system acts as a passive forensic probe.
+It is designed for environments where administrators may need to capture and reconstruct traffic related to suspected misuse, intrusion attempts, VPN negotiation anomalies, unauthorized file transfers, or unknown encrypted channels.
+Because the system captures full Ethernet frames, it preserves MAC‑level detail that is often lost in traditional capture pipelines.

+The forensic engine is not enabled by default.
+It activates only when the kernel modules are manually inserted or explicitly configured to load for investigation scenarios.
+This prevents any unintended overhead or compliance complications during normal operation.
+When active, it provides a transparent and complete view of traffic traversing the device without modifying or interfering with the packets themselves.

 # Oblivion Edge: Software Design Description (SDD)